 - We hunted down the best cheap treadmills on the market for less than $1500.
 One of the best treadmills you can buy and Discover the best treadmill for your budget in 2017.
-Please visit our Best Buy Treadmill and Best Buy Elliptical pages for our current recommendations.
+Also, please visit below for Best Buy Treadmill and Best Buy Elliptical products for our current recommendations.
 Thank you!

 - belt is bigger than what is commonly found in the sub $500 price range